sidaarths/rune-manager/README.md

 - As a user, I want to be able to delete a rune page in my collection
 - As a user, I want to be able to store the rune pages on a file
 - As a user, I want to be able to lead rune pages from a file

+##Phase 4: Task 2

+Test and design a class in your model package that is robust.
+RuneList Class has a method sortWithKey that throws checked exception NotFoundException.